RGiskard7/Forevernote/README.md

 # Forevernote

 A lightweight desktop application for managing notes with hierarchical organization through folders and tags.
-Built with Java and JavaFX, featuring SQLite for persistent storage.
+Built with Java and JavaFX, featuring SQLite for persistent storage, Markdown support with live preview, and a modern, intuitive user interface.

 ## Features

 - **Note Management**: Create, edit, and delete notes with titles and content
-- **Folder Organization**: Organize notes hierarchically using notebooks/folders
+- **Folder Organization**: Organize notes hierarchically using notebooks/folders with visible "All Notes" root
-- **Tags**: Categorize and search notes using tags
+- **Tags**: Categorize and search notes using tags with full tag management interface
+- **Markdown Support**: Write notes in Markdown with live preview and emoji support
+- **Rich Text Formatting**: Bold, italic, underline, links, images, todo lists, and numbered lists
+- **Search**: Global search across all notes (titles and content)
+- **Auto-refresh**: Notes list automatically updates on save/delete operations
+- **Zoom Controls**: Adjust text size (50%-300%)
+- **Theme Support**: Light, dark, and system theme options (placeholder)
+- **Keyboard Shortcuts**: Comprehensive keyboard shortcuts for all operations
 - **To-Do Support**: Mark notes as to-do items with completion tracking
 - **Logging**: Comprehensive application logging for debugging and monitoring